Table of contents

 Something that can help with this is Hiver – a customer service platform built within Gmail.

-The biggest advantage of Hiver is that it humanizes customer service and leads to satisfied customers.
+The biggest advantage of Hiver is that it humanizes customer service.
 It’s also extremely easy to learn and use for your teams.
 You can try it for free for 7 days.